 Under the Illinois Pension Code, as amended (the "Pension Code"), required contributions to fund SERS are calculated or determined by actuaries on an annual basis.
 The required contributions are computed in accordance with the Pension Code.
 The currently effective statutory funding plan would increase the funding ratio of SERS to 90% of actuarial accrued liabilities as of June 30, 2045.
 An alternative funding plan incorporating the amendments in amendatory Public Act 98-0599, signed by the Governor on December 5, 2013, would increase the funding ratio of SERS to 100% of actuarial accrued liabilities by June 30, 2044.
 Such alternative funding plan had been scheduled to become effective on June 1, 2014, but on May 14, 2014, the Sangamon County Circuit Court granted a motion for a temporary restraining order and preliminary injunction and entered an order staying PA 98-0599 in its entirety until further order of the Court.
+In a ruling issued November 21, 2014, the Sangamon County Circuit Court entered a final order declaring Public Act 98-0599 unconstitutional under the Illinois Constitution and void in its entirety, as well as permanently enjoining the enforcement or implementation of PA 98-0599.
+The Office of the Illinois Attorney General filed a Notice of Appeal on November 26, 2014, which is anticipated to proceed directly to the Illinois Supreme Court.
 Neither the currently effective funding plan nor the funding plan as amended by Public Act 98-0599 conforms with principles of the Governmental Accounting Standards Board (GASB).
 As of June 30, 2013, SERS funding ratio was 34.2% of actuarial accrued liabilities.